 As a rule of thumb, make sure that you get the piston and the gear from the same manufacturer so that you can guarantee that they are of the same pitch for optimal meshing.
 And by the way, this will also significantly reduce the intensity of noise produced.

-Since this is a pretty obvious topic, I’ll just brush through the most important parts.
+Since this is a pretty obvious topic, I'll just brush through the most important parts.
 First of all, you should know that bushings are most suitable for general purpose applications since the rate of motion is lower.
-Whenever you replace a bushing, ensure that it snugly sits in the hole as any slack will result to premature failure since it will move around much more and wear out faster.
-Mind you, this may mean that you’ll require a whole new gearbox!
+Whenever you replace a bushing, ensure that it snugly sits in the hole as any slack will result in premature failure since it will move around much more and wear out faster.
+Mind you, this may mean that you'll require a whole new gearbox!

 For high speed applications of your AEG, ball bearings perform best but they are a little more complex compared to regular bushings.
 Their performance is exemplary for M100 and M110 springs and can reliably support up to M130 springs.
 To prevent premature failure especially when you use a heavy spring ensure that you choose a ball bearing setup whose balls are visibly larger than the bushing of the ball bearing itself.

 Just like the gears, motors also come in High-Speed, Standard and High Torque capacities.
-Since your buy a complete assembly of these, there’s really nothing to talk about but you should just know that the harder the motor works, the higher the battery capacity it will need.
-A word of advice is that if a motor works too hard, it may heat up excessively and will eventually weaken the synthetic magnet’s magnetic charge and the lacquer insulation may be burnt off the armature’s wire windings.
+Since you buy a complete assembly of these, there's really nothing to talk about but you should just know that the harder the motor works, the higher the battery capacity it will need.
+A word of advice is that if a motor works too hard, it may heat up excessively and will eventually weaken the synthetic magnet's magnetic charge and the lacquer insulation may be burnt off the armature's wire windings.
 This drastically reduces the effectiveness of the motor and may even lead to permanent damage.
 In case you notice the motor heating up excessively either increase the gear torque or reduce the spring.

 For proper installation of a large sized battery, you will need a larger gun stock or find a way of securely mounting the battery to your gun.
 Most of the Airsoft gun designs are not made with an accommodation to fit extra-large batteries.
 Therefore, you will have to use a battery bag that is externally mounted such as a replica laser battery box or swap the stock on one of the holding stocks of the CQb battery.
 Thankfully, the more recent LIPO style Airsoft batteries come packed with more power for a smaller size and they perform quite well for Airsoft guns that have been properly upgraded.